visual-framework/vf-core/components/vf-banner/README.md

 As of version 2.0.0-alpha.0 vf-banner has experimental Angular support.
 This package was generated with Angular version 15.2.0 and has been tested on application with Angular version 15.2.0.

-1. install `yarn add @visual-framework/vf-banner`
+1. Install `yarn add @visual-framework/vf-banner`
-2. import in your app.module
+2. Import in your app.module
    ```
    import { VfBannerAngularModule } from '@visual-framework/vf-banner/vf-banner.angular';